Skip to main content

 Examples of different networks sharing the same DLT are the mainnet and testnet versions of Ethereum.

-Additionally, you can add other private networks to your MARCO organization if they share the same technology and APIs as the supported DLTs.
+Additionally, you can incorporate additional networks into your MARCO organization if they use the same technology and APIs as the supported DLTs.

-A node is a computer running the DLT client software connected to a network.
-Normally, each node has a copy of the data stored in the network.
+A node is a computer that runs the DLT client software and is connected to a network.
+Typically, each node has a copy of the data stored on the network.

-MARCO defines a set of nodes for each network to interact with the DLT.
-In addition, you can list other nodes if you prefer to communicate with your nodes.
+MARCO defines a group of predefined nodes for each network to interact with the DLT.